Mariolandaf/Multivariate-Study-Impact-of-Green-Areas-on-Air-Quality-in-Monterrey/README.md

 - **Transformations:** Box-Cox transformations were applied to ensure normality of the data before performing statistical analysis.

 ## Results
-The study suggests that vegetation positively affects the reduction of pollutants such as NO₂, NOx, and PM10.
-However, some pollutants, like ozone (O₃), exhibited an opposite trend, with higher concentrations in areas with more vegetation.
+The study proves that vegetation positively affects the reduction of pollutants such as NO₂, NOx, and PM10.
+However, some pollutants, like ozone (O₃), exhibited an opposite trend, with higher or indifferent concentrations in areas with more vegetation.
 These findings indicate that while green spaces help improve air quality, other environmental factors also play a role in influencing pollution levels.

 ## Conclusions
 The project provides significant evidence that green areas can play a key role in improving air quality in Monterrey.
 The results highlight the importance of implementing public policies that promote urban greening as a strategy to mitigate air pollution.